 In economic evaluations, two or more alternative treatments are compared in order to assess their cost effectiveness.
 The evaluations may for instance describe whether a new treatment that is more effective than an existing treatment is cost effective.
 The results are often presented as a cost per quality adjusted life year (QALY) gained (see the box on the right hand side).
-If the cost per QALY gained is below a certain threshold value, the new treatment is deemed cost effective.
+If the cost per QALY gained is considered to be reasonable in relation to the severity of the condition, the new treatment is deemed cost effective.

 A societal perspective is applied

 Economic evaluations can be performed from various perspectives.
 In a health care perspective, only costs and effects directly linked to the health care system are taken into account.
 A societal perspective also includes costs and effects outside the health care sector.
 In TLV´s health economic evaluations a societal perspective is applied.

 Cost-effectiveness is weighed together with other principles

 In Sweden, priority-setting decisions in the healthcare sector are based on an ethical platform with three basic principles.
 The three principles are: